chaseleif/CV-Star-Sensor/README.md

 # Forked from https://github.com/raspberrystars/CV-Star-Sensor

+## Repo usage

+To use *driver.py* in the top-level directory:
+- The directory name should be cv_star_sensor, as the repo, to locate scripts

+./driver.py
+- Specify 1 or more negative sets to use (default neg_southern2) `python3 driver.py --negatives neg_southern2,neg_sports`
+The negatives would be used in training
+- Disable erosion of image (removal of some less bright stars) in processing `python3 driver.py --noerode`
+This is mentioned to have been done in a later step
+- Specify test (input) image
+`python3 driver.py --test=stellarium/images/check001.png`
+This will add fiducial markers to the image
+then run all cascades on the image, reporting statistics
+the final image will be displayed

+./data/
+- The negatives folder contains archives and a script to decompress them
+- The negatives script can be ran directly or from driver.py
+- The positives folder contains a script to put fiducial markings on an image
+- The marking script optionally erodes the image (as in the source paper)
+- The marked image can be saved, a small cropped image can be saved
+- The marked image (as a cv2 image object) is returned

+./stellarium/
+- Folder contains the Stellarium scripts from the original repo
+- Stellarium scripts modified for stellarium version
+- Stellarium script modifications are within a comment section

+./test/
+- cascades folder contains saved trained model parameters for cv classifiers
+- detect.py contains a function, runtest, which takes a cv2 image or filename
+- The image should be one marked by the ./data/positives/ script
+- For each cascade, identified star regions are marked

 # Welcome to you if you're coming from Instructables!

 ## MSc Project repo for computer vision star identification and satellite orientation project (CURRENTLY ACTIVE)